SweetClarity was a wish to bring inspiring art to digital screens that were beginning to pop up and dominate public spaces.

 And so, an idea was born to create a facilitated platform that would enable artists to self publish story-telling presentations that would be presented in public places.
 The wish was to provide ad-hoc moments of inspiration through an informal meeting with art (while waiting for your coffee, as opposed to while standing in an art gallery).

-Initially I invested some money and paid for some branding and prototyping.
+Initially, I invested some money and paid for some branding and prototyping.
 But that didn’t get very far.
-So I decided to study web-development and attempt to build a prototype on my own.
-The prototype had 3 major components:
+So I decided to study web development and attempt to build a prototype on my own.

 - An administrative application for managing artists, presentations and customers (LAMP)